WE'VE GOT YOU COVERED!

 Gusto is one of the best, modern payroll service available on the market.
 Gusto makes onboarding new employees and processing payroll easy and we like it.
 If you decide to sign up, please use our referral link.

 Whether you plan to do your own bookkeeping or hire a bookkeeper or accountant, you should consider getting a QuickBooks Online (QBO) account.
 This is the most commonly used software for small business and all accountants and bookkeepers should be familiar with using it.

 Business insurance should not be complicated or expensive.
 80% of our kitchen members use a local insurance company in Seattle called C Don Filer Agency (Shari Lofquist is our representative).
 We find that their insurance rates are competitive and affordable!
 Call Shari at 206-545-4800 and she will have you insured within days.

 Looking for great content to create a robust online presence?
-Check out PNW SOUL PRODUCTIONS for quality photography and video.
-Other services include website design, social media strategy, and content consulting.
-This is whom we use primarily!
+Check out PNW SOUL PRODUCTIONS for quality photography and video!
+PNW SOUL PRODUCTIONS filmed and edited our Virtual Tour Videos and took photos for our other content needs.

 Branding from Hero Creative Media

 If you don't have a logo, photos, promotional video, or a website yet, consider getting a quote from local Seattle firm Hero Creative Media.

 Business Impact NW is a non-profit that specializes in small business loans and education.

 If you have time to wait, you can typically get inexpensive printing (business cards, menus, and more) from Vistaprint.

 LOCAL NETWORKING GROUPS